Huawei-APAC-Professional-Services/hfa/README.md

 * Developers - interested in integrating business application in HFA

 # Prerequisites
-Before we start, we will need to ensure that we have some tools installed on your environment.
+Before we start, we will need to ensure that we have some tools installed in your environment.
 * Terraform
 * VS Code
+* git

 # Limitations
 Master account in HFA is mainly for billing、budget allocation and HFA environment initialization purpose and there aren't enough Huawei Cloud accounts for the workshop hosted by Huawei Cloud Professional Service Team for APAC, so the workshop excludes the master/main account settings. it only initializes the following accounts in HFA: